 Pietersite is the trade name for a (usually) dark blue-gray breccia aggregate made up mainly of hawk's eye and tiger's eye.
-It was discovered by a man named Sid Pieters in 1962 in Namibia.
-He registered his find in Britain and the discovery was published in 1964, named Pietersite in his honor.
+It was discovered in Namibia by a man named Sid Pieters in 1962.
+He registered his find in Britain and the discovery was published in 1964, and named pietersite in his honor.

 For many years it was believed that this material was only found in Namibia.
-But in 1993 a similar material was discovered in Hunan province in China, though specimens did not come to market until 1997.
-It is now believed that the mine in China has closed, and limited production from Namibia has made Pietersite quite difficult to find.
+But in 1993, a similar material was discovered in Hunan Province of China, though specimens did not come to market until 1997.
+It is now believed that the mine in China has closed, and limited production from Namibia has made pietersite quite difficult to find.

-Unlike tigers eye, the surface of a Pietersite looks rather chaotic, with streaks and colors in every direction.
-This because during formation of the crystal, the materials that compose it were broken apart, swirled every which way, and then were reformed and cemented together by quartz.
+Unlike tiger's eye, the surface of a pietersite gem looks rather chaotic, with streaks and colors in every direction.
+This is because during formation of the crystal, the materials that it is composed of were broken apart, swirled every which way, and then were reformed and cemented together by quartz.
 Stones and crystals that go through that process are referred to as brecciated.

 Pietersite is most commonly and almost exclusively cut into cabochons.
 This is because a tall, round cut is required to maximize the chatoyancy effect.
-The orientation of the cut is critical with Pietersite as it must be cut exactly parallel to the length of the fibers.
+The orientation of the cut is critical with pietersite, since it must be cut exactly parallel to the length of the fibers.

 - First Published: January-25-2010